b-knd/notes/Artificial Intelligence/The Master Algorithm/README.md

 * Two components of the model: probability of the next words given current one, and probability of hearing various sounds given the word being pronounced.

 ## Everything is connected, but not directly
+**Bayesian Network by Judea Pearl**
+* A graph of dependencies, together with a table for each variable, containing probability for each combination of values of its parents.
+* To obtain the probability of a complete state, just multiply the probilities from corresponding lines in individual variables' tables
+* Application includes: modelling how genes regulate each other in living cells.
+David Heckerman used it in fight against AIDS to identify regions of virus protein that can't change without hurting the virus and developed a vaccine delivery mechanism that could teach immune system to attack those regions.

+## The Inference Problem
+> Bayesian network does not give full table, we have to construct from individual tables which takes exponential time and space

+* One solution is to pretend graph has no loops and keep propagating probabilities back and forth until they converge (works well in many cases)
+* Another is MCMC (Markov chain Monte Carlo)

 ## Chapter 7 You Are What You Resemble
 ## Chapter 8 Learning Without a Teacher